6 Silent Signs of Tonsil Stones

 Many people who have tonsil stones have no symptoms.
 Luckily, if they’re not bothering you, there is likely nothing you need to do about them.

-If you do have symptoms, you may be experiencing redness and irritation in your tonsils, bad breath, infections such as tonsillitis, a sore throat (make sure you know the signs of strep throat), or the feeling of difficulty or painful swallowing.
-Tonsil stones cause bad breath, because of the bacteria that grows on them and are just one of the things that bad breath can reveal about your health.
+If you do have symptoms, though, you may experience redness and irritation in your tonsils, infections such as tonsillitis, a sore throat (make sure you know the signs of strep throat), or pain when swallowing.
+Tonsil stones cause also cause bad breath.
+That’s because of the bacteria that grow on them.
 Some people with tonsil stones may also report feeling pain or pressure in their ears.

 Who is most susceptible?

-We don’t know exactly why some people develop frequent tonsil stones while others don’t, but there are a few factors to consider.
-According to head and neck specialist Kyra Osborne, MD, at the Cleveland Clinic, people with more or deeper crevices in their tonsils are more susceptible to developing tonsil stones.
-They may also be more common in teenagers.
+Experts don’t know exactly why some people develop frequent tonsil stones while others don’t, but there are a few factors to consider.
+According to Kyra Osborne, MD, a head and neck specialist at the Cleveland Clinic, people with more or deeper crevices in their tonsils are more susceptible to developing tonsil stones.
+Tonsil stones may also be more common in teenagers.

 How are tonsil stones treated?

-If you notice small tonsil stones that are not painful or causing other symptoms, you may be able to remove them yourself by gently pressing the back of your toothbrush against them.
-Always push them forward to prevent choking on or swallowing them.
+If you notice small tonsil stones that are not painful or causing other symptoms, you may be able to remove them yourself.
+Simply press the back of your toothbrush against them.
+To avoid swallowing or choking on them, be sure to push them forward.
 Sometimes vigorous gargling can do the trick as well.